This homestyle Raw Green Mango Dal has a great balance of sweet, spice and sourness making it full of flavour and ridiculously delicious.

 A correctly made dal will inherently be creamy without the addition of any dairy or coconut milk.
 You must start off with washing your lentils thoroughly until the water runs clear and soaking them for 30 minutes to an hour.
 The soaking time allows your dal to soften and swell up which helps reduce cooking time as well as aids in digestion.
 NEVER cook dal on a high flame so you can ensure your lentils cook without disintegrating completely and losing shape.
 You want to bring it to a boil, skim impurities and then cook on a low heat.
 When nearly ready, use the back of your spoon to gently mash a few grains for a creamy result.

-What you are really trying to achieve with this dal is a lip smacking balance of tartness from the raw mango, mellow sweetness from the jaggery and a mild heat from the chilli.
+What you are really trying to achieve is a lip smacking balance of tartness from raw mango, mellow sweetness from the jaggery and mild heat from chilli.
 So remember to taste your mango – if they are quite sour, reduce the quantity.
-When tempering (tadka), do it on a low flame – you want to essentially flavour the oil and bloom the spices, not scorch them.
+When tempering (tadka), do it on a low flame.
+You want to essentially flavour the oil and bloom the spices, not scorch them.
 I always add the tomatoes towards the end – you want to taste their freshness.
 The residual heat is plenty to soften them.

-If you’re looking to make this dal vegan, just swap out the ghee used for tempering with a neutral oil with a high smoking point.
-With a bowl of fluffy steamed basmati rice, a crunchy cucumber, a side of greens, a dollop of yogurt and you have a feast.
+If you’re looking to make this dal vegan, swap out ghee used for tempering with neutral oil.
+With a bowl of fluffy steamed basmati rice, some vegetables, a dollop of yogurt and you have a feast.
 But just the dal with some rice – that’s complete too!